ErikLysne/OpenVPN-Activity-Monitor/README.md

 ```

-You can type `help` to get a list of commands.
+For a list of available commands, type `help`.
 To quit, type `exit`.

 ### 2. Setup Web Interface

+**Note:** The Node.JS program is basically just parsing the responses from the OpenVPN Management Interface.
+It is therefore important that the OpenVPN Management Interface was enabled correctly in the previous step.

 Download the latest version of Node.JS (here using _nvm_):